gabeclass/python38/python38.md

 # Python 3.8: Walrus operator

--Assignment in Python is very limited:
+Assignment in Python is a statement (limited):

 ```python
 item = ...       # Simple